 Let's brainstorm!
-I offer a FREE 30 minute consultation to discuss your objectives.
+I offer a FREE 30 minute consultation.

 You’ve written a great book.
 Maybe it’s your life’s work.
 You’ve edited, formatted, and poured yourself into it.
 The paperback looks amazing!